-- If you have not registered or been enrolled for four or more consecutive quarters or three or more consecutive semesters (one full academic year).
+- If you have not registered or been enrolled for four or more consecutive quarters or three or more consecutive semesters (one full academic year), including summer terms.

 You do not need to apply for readmission if you meet any of the following criteria:

-- If you are a student who has only previously enrolled as a graduate/professional student at Drexel and are now looking to attend an undergraduate program, you must apply using the traditional admissions process.
+- You are a student who has only previously enrolled as a graduate/professional student at Drexel and are now looking to attend an undergraduate program.

 What Are the Application Steps for Readmission?